 (h).
 To conduct or engage in all lawful activities in furtherance of the stated purposes or those incidental to them.

 3.2.
-Value statement
+Value Statement

 Sudo Room is an open, collaborative community of creators and practitioners working toward positive social change.
 Sudo Room chooses to: